FAIRmat-NFDI/nomad-distro-dev/README.md

 >
 > `uv run poe gui` maps to `yarn run`, so here you can replace `start` with commands like `test`, `build`, etc.

-4. Run the docs server (optional: only if you wish to run the documentation server):
+4. [Optional] Run the docs server (only if you wish to run the documentation server):

 Add the `nomad-docs` repository as a submodule (if you have added it as a submodule already, skip this step):